FATMAP difficulty grade

 The trail also allows horses, but bicycles are prohibited.

-Maroon Lake to West Maroon Pass takes hikers through a forest thick with aspens, an open rock field, over creeks, past Crater Lake, and over rockslides near the base of Maroon Bells.
+Maroon Lake to West Maroon Pass takes runners through a forest thick with aspens, an open rock field, over creeks, past Crater Lake, and over rockslides near the base of Maroon Bells.

-The trail continues through a valley and over West Maroon Creek (water can be high and swift—hikers should check conditions beforehand and use caution).
+The trail continues through a valley and over West Maroon Creek (water can be high and swift—runners should check conditions beforehand and use caution).

-Short but steep sections of the trail will take hikers into the pass.
-From West Maroon Pass hikers will travel on to Frigid Air Pass.
+Short but steep sections of the trail will take runners into the pass.
+From West Maroon Pass runners will travel on to Frigid Air Pass.

 This is the shortest and easiest of all the routes between passes.